Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Over the years, the continuous ageing of the Italian population, together with birth rate trends, have plunged the remuneration model into crisis, leading to a revision of the same.

 Under the contribution model, pensions are directly linked to the contributions that have been paid.
-The contributions paid in (so-called ‘capital sum’) are converted into an income according to the transformation coefficient, which are calculated according to the person’s age, when the pension was granted and life expectancy.
+The contributions paid in (the so-called ‘capital sum’) are converted into an income according to the transformation coefficient, which are calculated according to the person’s age, when the pension was granted and life expectancy.

 Can employers deduct any state pension contributions from their taxable income?